bocoup/learn-terraform/exercises/introduction-to-aws/overview.md

 aws configure --profile=personal
 ```

-Many tools including Ansible and Terraform can be made to use AWS profiles by
+Many tools, including Ansible and Terraform can be made to use AWS profiles by
 passing in the `AWS_PROFILE` environment variable, or utilizing built-in profile
-support.
+support via configuration.

 ## WHY NOT USE THE CLI FOR EVERYTHING?
 The AWS CLI is incredibly powerful and there's no reason it can't be used to